 Boticas carries an immense variety of certified or certified certification smoke products.
 For a long time these products are part of the regional food, being produced at the beginning to meet the difficulties of conservation and storage of meat.
 They are products that are present in numerous traditional dishes.

-Gastronomic Fair of the Pig
+Pork Gastronomic Fair

-In the fair, which attracts thousands of people every year, it is possible to find, in addition to the stands of the producers, several small shops where you can appreciate the local gastronomic specialties, the Barroso stew and feijoada, the veal, the stuffed trout, the rojões (pork firecrackers) in the pot, the ribs and chorizo rice, the garlic wine chops, the Barroso broth, various types of smoked meats, ham and still bread of rye and regional wines.
+In the fair, which attracts thousands of people every year, it is possible to find, in addition to the stands of the producers, several small shops where you can appreciate the local gastronomic specialties, the Barroso stew and feijoada, the veal, the stuffed trout, the rojões (pork firecrackers) in the pot, the ribs and chorizo rice, the garlic wine chops, the Barroso broth, various types of smoked meats, ham and still rye bread and regional wines.

 Sources: Câmara Municipal de Boticas; Associação de Municípios do Alto Tâmega 2007, Atlas/Guia das Rotas do Alto Tâmega, Chaves.